IAR 99: Design

 Elbit is supplying the aircraft's advanced avionics suite installed on a MIL-STD-1553B data bus.
 The advanced avionics suite, including communications, navigation, identification systems and the cockpit configuration, are similar to those of the MiG 21 LanceR and F-16 fighter aircraft.
 The IAR 99 is also equipped with video and debriefing systems.

 The communication systems include VHF and UHF communications, voice-activated intercom and an IFF transponder.
 The flight systems include a VOR/ILS, linked VHF omnidirectional antenna radio ranger linked to the instrument landing system.
 Other navigation tools include distance measuring equipment (DME), an automatic direction finder (ADF), a Northrop Grumman inertial navigation system and a Trimble GPS system.
 One of the best features of the aircraft's avionics is a virtual training system that allows, based on a data link system, inflight simulations of firing and air combat capabilities using two or more aircraft.

-Countermeasures

-The IAR 99's electronic warfare suite is based on the Elisra Electronic Systems radar warning receiver and electronic countermeasures pod plus a chaff and flare decoy dispenser.
+The electronic warfare suite of the IAR 99 is based on the Elisra Electronic Systems radar warning receiver and electronic countermeasures pod plus a chaff and flare decoy dispenser.
 The systems are integrated through the 1553 data bus.
 The radar warning receiver detects pulse-Doppler, pulse and continuous wave radar threats and provides threat identification by comparing signal characteristics against a threat database.